Substance Abuse and Addiction Treatment Resources in Akron

 With so many stories in the news and a growing stigma surrounding drug misuse, some may feel that there’s no hope for them, but that isn’t true.
 There are recovery resources in the state of Ohio, including Akron, for those suffering from drug addiction or alcohol use problems.

 Our Closest Facility:

 Finding Drug and Alcohol Rehab in Akron, Ohio

 Akron, Ohio Alcohol Rehab Centers and Drug Centers

-Akron, Ohio is the birthplace of one of the first and most famous recovery and treatment programs in the world; Alcoholics Anonymous.
-The twelve-step based recovery program has helped millions of people, and has gone on to spark the creation of many other treatment programs.
-There are a wide range of Akron alcohol rehab centers and drug treatment facilities for those struggling with drug and alcohol addiction.
+Akron, Ohio is the birthplace of one of the first and most famous recovery and treatment programs in the world, Alcoholics Anonymous.
+The twelve-step based recovery program has helped millions of people and has gone on to spark the creation of many other treatment programs.
+There is a wide range of Akron alcohol rehab centers and drug treatment facilities for people who struggle with drug and alcohol addiction.